robinagandhi/swa/slides/lecture-4/include/design-for-software-se.md

 ???
 The final step in DFD construction is to look for opportunities to simplify!
 Here are some pointers to do so.

 First, consolidate data flows that always flow together.
 In a given direction, two DFD elements should only be connected with a single dataflow.
-If you have multiple flows identified, consolidate them into a single data flow and label the it with the most critical data exchanged between the DFD elements in a given scenario.
+If you have multiple flows identified, consolidate them into a single data flow and label  it with the most critical data exchanged between the DFD elements in a given scenario.
 This simplification will result in better automated threat generation using a DFD.
 We will look at threat generation shortly.

 In the example, I illustrate how two separate dataflows are consolidate into a single dataflow, with a label that is abstract enough to include both data items.